Understanding Failures of Deep Networks via Robust Feature Extraction: Failure modes discovered by

 \section{Failure modes discovered by \methodname}

 We now describe some failure modes discovered by \methodname\ when analyzing a standard Resnet-50 model, using a robust Resnet-50 model for feature extraction (both trained on ImageNet).
 We use the ImageNet training set (instead of the validation set) for failure analysis due to the larger number of image instances per class (1300 vs. 50 in the validation set).
-Note that from a methodology perspective, practitioners may apply the \methodname\ workflow to any benchmark with ample data and failures, but the failure modes that they discover may be different depending on the nature of the benchmark.
+Note that, from a methodology perspective, practitioners may apply the \methodname\ workflow to any benchmark with ample data and failures, but the failure modes that they discover may vary depending on the nature of the benchmark.
 For ease of exposition, all decision trees have depth one.
-We selected the leaf node with highest $\importance(\cluster_{\leaf})$ and visualized the feature used for arriving at this node.
+We selected the leaf node with highest $\importance(\cluster_{\leaf})$ and visualized the feature responsible for the split.
 More examples of failure modes are in Appendix Section \ref{sec:failure_modes_standard} (using a standard model) and Section \ref{sec:failure_modes_robust} (using a robust model).
-We will provide public access to data on results of the error analysis for all $1000$ ImageNet classes for label and prediction grouping.

-\textbf{Label grouping} In Figure \ref{fig:label_purse}, the top row shows the most highly activating images for a feature identified important for failure.
-The heatmap and feature attack provide strong evidence that the model is paying attention to the buckle on purses.
+\textbf{Label grouping}: In Figure \ref{fig:label_purse}, the top row shows the most highly activating images for a feature identified important for failure.
+The heatmap and feature attack provide strong evidence that the feature is paying attention to the buckle on purses.
 The bottom row shows randomly selected failures in this leaf node.
 We do not observe a buckle in any of these images even though they have ground-truth labels of purse indicating the feature (while correlated, not causal) is important for making correct predictions.
-In other words, it appears that, whenever the purse image does include a buckle, it is more difficult for the model to predict it correctly as a purse (error increases by 10.94\%) and the prediction is more likely to be a false negative.
+In other words, it appears that, whenever the purse image does not include a buckle, it is more difficult for the model to predict it correctly as a purse (error increases by 10.94\%) and the prediction is more likely to be a false negative.

-\textbf{Prediction grouping}
+\textbf{Prediction grouping}: